According to the research in 2018, Content Marketing Institute discovered:

-Unfortunately, if you want to shorten links and track them alongside the RSS Feed feature, you’ll need to opt for a paid plan, which ranges from $10 to $399 monthly.
+Unfortunately, if you want to shorten links and track them alongside the RSS Feed feature, you’ll need to opt for a paid plan, ranging from $10 to $399 monthly.

-Reddit attracts about 164 million unique visitors every month (huge number, eh?).
+Reddit attracts about 164 million unique visitors every month (a huge number, eh?).

 Plus, Redditors are amongst the savviest communities on the internet.
-If they suspect you’re there to promote own content, or don’t follow their reddiquette, you may run into bad consequences.
+If they suspect you’re there to promote your own content or don’t follow their reddiquette, you may run into bad consequences.

 Remember… Reddit is centered around user-generated content that can be upvoted or downvoted by the users.
 Posts that receive tons of upvotes make it to the Hot page.

-This applies for subreddit pages as well as main Reddit page.
+This applies to subreddit pages as well as the main Reddit page.
 Imagine what you will accomplish if your post reached the front page.
-We’re talking about avalanches of traffic, followers and some sales too.
+We’re talking about avalanches of traffic, followers, and some sales too.